HTTPArchive/almanac.httparchive.org/src/content/en/2024/http.md

 While the newer protocol versions are typically presented as a black box to developers (indeed, we can't even consciously choose to use HTTP/3 in `fetch()`), some high-level features exist that allow tweaking the underlying behaviours.
 For example, Resource Hints have become more powerful now they can be used inside 103 Early Hints responses, allowing browsers to preconnect and preload even before the HTML is known.
 Complementary, the Fetch Priority API can help improve browser heuristics that decide in which order resources are downloaded from a server on HTTP/2's and HTTP/3's heavily multiplexed connections.
 Developers have found their way to some of these features quite easily (with especially Fetch Priority rising to a 25%+ usage share in a mere 2 years), while remaining hesitant on some others (at less than 3% usage share, 103 Early Hints seems difficult to use or just unknown to many).

 Still, there remain challenges ahead.
 CDNs are the outsized driving force between the fast adoption of many of these new technologies (85% of all HTTP/3 traffic was served through a CDN).
 This is both "good" and "bad" for the ecosystem in my opinion.
 Good because they battle-test new technologies quickly and give them a huge market share right out of the gate, ensuring good chances for survival.
-Bad because this causes the web to become ever more centralized around a few large companies (54% of all requests in our dataset was served from a CDN), with people not using them being at risk of being left behind.
+Bad because this causes the web to become ever more centralized around a few large companies (54% of all requests in our dataset were served from a CDN), with people not using them being at risk of being left behind.

 This goes hand in hand with the increasing complexity of how the web works at the lower layers.
 Protocols like HTTP/3 are complex to understand, let alone deploy, but even the "simpler" high-level features can be difficult to really apply correctly in practice (the high amount of preloaded scripts is somewhat concerning).
 There is plenty of potential for misuse and shooting yourself in the foot and not everything is as well documented as it could be (the 16% of pages lazy loading their LCP image is a testament to that).